hitroll2121/minecraft-legneds-practice-mod/README.md

 # minecraft-legneds-practice-mod
 a mod that lets gives you a practice mode called flatlands with no piglins and infinite recourses

+this is made for the pvp mode not campain mode

 NOTE: land is not actually flat

+Install instructions:

 add this to your minecraft legneds folder